THE CHALLENGE:

 MORE THAN JUST A COMPETITION

-After registering for the competition, participants will receive a formal brief, design specs, and informational videos to guide and support the project.
+After registering for the competition, participants received a formal brief, design specs, and informational videos to guide and support the project.

-In addition, we offer a unique opportunity to take part in a complimentary live online course custom-designed by MITdesignX, MIT’s design innovation and entrepreneurship program.
-In four 90 minute interactive workshops, participants will learn essential methodologies for research, design, and innovation.
-These sessions will support the development of a more advanced competition submission and also equip participants with valuable tools applicable to a wide range of future design challenges.
+In addition, we offered a unique opportunity to take part in a complimentary live online course custom-designed by MITdesignX, MIT’s design innovation and entrepreneurship program.
+In four 90 minute interactive workshops, participants learned essential methodologies for research, design, and innovation.
+These sessions supported the development of a more advanced competition submission and also equipped participants with valuable tools applicable to a wide range of future design challenges.

-Completion of all four workshops will be recognized with a certificate of participation from MITdesignX.
-In addition, participation in each workshop will gain points toward the submission evaluation.
+Completion of all four workshops was recognized with a certificate of participation from MITdesignX.

-Participants will submit digital designs and plans, as well as images of a 1:1 physical prototype made from cardboard.
+Participants submitted digital designs and plans, as well as images of a 1:1 physical prototype made from cardboard.

-Judges will select 10 finalists to then present their submission in a live virtual pitch, from which three winners will emerge.
+Judges selected finalists to present their submission in a live virtual pitch, from which three winners emerged.

 MIT WORKSHOPS